-Risk management and Anti-corruption strategies compiled and approved by Council on .
+Risk management and Anti-corruption strategies compiled and Risk Management approved by Council on 31 August 2009(SC/03/2009.

-17.17 Five year financial plan
+17.17 Financial plan

 Five year financial plan has been compiled and form part of the Budget document for 2012/13 compiled in terms of the MFMA which address the financial challenges highlighted and prioritised in the analysis phase and meet the minimum and required standard.